-Once you receive your passport with a U.S. visa stamp in it, please check the visa stamp to ensure the following:
+Once you receive your passport with a US tourist visa (visitors visa) stamp in it, please check the visa stamp to ensure the following:

-- Name is spelled correctly, exactly as in passport.
+- Your name is spelled correctly, exactly as on the passport.

-Given name is the first name in the U.S. Surname is the last name in the U.S.
+Your given name is the first name in the US.
+Your surname is the last name in the US.

 Many times, in some parts of some countries, the passport office puts the entire name in either the given name or the surname field.
-If your entire name is written in the given name or surname field, the U.S. visa office will put that entire name in the last name field in the visa and put FNU (First Name Unknown) in the first name field.
-And that’s OK, there is no problem with that.
-However, in order to avoid this, if you have enough time, it is advisable to get this changed in the passport before applying for the U.S. visa.
+If your entire name is written in the given name or surname field, the US visa office will put that entire name in the last name field in the visa and put FNU (First Name Unknown) in the first name field.
+That’s OK, there is no problem with that.
+However, in order to avoid this, if you have enough time, it is advisable to get this changed on the passport before applying for a US visa.